dyarawilliams/100-days-of-code/r1-log.md

 ### R1D5
 Completed Responsive Web Design: Applied Visual Design on freeCodeCamp.
 Learned about creating 2D graphics & using keyframes to manipulate animations in CSS.

+### R1D6

+Completed 55% of Applied Accessibility on freeCodeCamp.
+Was introduced to many elements that makes web designs accesible for people with visual, auditory, mobility, or cognitive disabilities.